ToucanToco/weaverbird/docs/_docs/user-interface/cumsum.md

 <img src="../../img/docs/user-interface/cumsum_step_form.jpg" width="350" />

-- `Value column to sum`: the value column you want to compute the cumulated sum of.
+- `Columns to cumulate`: the value columns you want to compute the cumulated sum of, and for each one the name of the result column (by default it will be your original column  name suffixed by '\_CUMSUM')

 - `Reference column to sort (usually dates)`: the column that will be used to order rows in ascending order.
 Usually you will use a date column here